Introduction

 Heatsink Size and Material

 Larger heatsinks with taller fins increase surface area for thermal dissipation.
-Copper offers higher thermal conductivity than aluminum, but aluminum remains more common due to its lighter weight.
+Copper offers higher thermal conductivity than aluminum, but aluminum remains more common because it is lighter and lower in cost.
 Hybrid designs with copper bases and aluminum fins often provide a good balance of conduction and airflow performance.
+The Dark Horse heatsink takes this a step further, using a high-density pin fin layout and black anodized coating to raise emissivity, cut core temperatures by up to ten degrees, and unlock extra overclocking headroom without extra fan noise.

 Airflow and Placement